Ananda Nagar, Purulia: Transport

 There is a station at Pundag on the NSC Bose Gomoh-Hatia line of the South Eastern Railway.

 Education

+Anandanagar is the headquarter of Ananda Marga Board of Education called Ananda Marga Gurukula (AMGK) AMGK was envisioned as a multi-faculty global university by its founder Shrii Shrii Anandamurtiji.
+All educational institutions started by Ananda Marga are affiliated to AMGK.

 Ananda Marga College was established in 1966.
 Affiliated with the Sidho Kanho Birsha University, it offers honours courses in Bengali, English, history, geography, and general courses in arts and science.
 It has separate hostel for boys and girls.
 Over the years the college has provided higher education to students from poor families living in 60 villages around Ananda Nagar.

 Ananda Marga Gurukula Teacher's Training College received formal approval in 2014.

 Ananda Marga High School is a Bengali-medium boys only institution established in 1964.
 It has facilities for teaching from class V to class X.

 Healthcare

 The Ananda Marga mission runs a 36-bed hospital.